RoboJackets/robocup-pcb/README.md

 	From EAGLE's Control Panel, navigate to the *Directories* window: *Options -> Directories*.

     Find the *Libraries* text box, and add the directory paths where the repositories were cloned from step 1.
 Don't forget to also include the path for the *[RoboJackets libraries](https://github.com/jjones646/robocup-pcb/tree/master/parts-libraries)*!

-##Firmware
-*[Firmware](http://en.wikipedia.org/wiki/Firmware)* must be uploaded to the control board before use.
-The firmware is written in C and defines how the hardware must interact with the higher-level software.
-The *[RoboJackets Wiki](http://wiki.robojackets.org)* contains basic information about *[compiling the firmware](http://wiki.robojackets.org/w/RoboCup_Compile_HOWTO)*.
-Instructions for uploading the firmware to a control board are below.

-###Source Files
-The current working set of firmware can be found in the *[robocup-software](https://github.com/RoboJackets/robocup-software)* repository within the *[firmware](https://github.com/RoboJackets/robocup-software/tree/master/firmware)* directory.

-###Uploading Firmware to a Control Board
-All methods for uploading the compiled set of firmware to a control board is outlined in the *[robot](https://github.com/RoboJackets/robocup-software/tree/master/firmware/robot#robot-firmware)* subdirectory of robocup-software